 Skip to main content

-When ReasonBlocks determines that the agent needs steering, it queries the pattern store and retrieves one or more ETrace objects.
-Each ETrace represents a stored pattern — an instance-level memory, an abstracted failure signature, or a universal heuristic — ranked by similarity to the current trace context.
-The SDK then formats and injects the best-matching patterns into the system prompt before the next LLM call.
+When the middleware decides the agent needs steering, it queries rb-api’s pattern store and receives one or more ETrace objects.
+Each ETrace represents a single retrieved pattern — an instance-level memory, an abstracted failure signature, or a universal heuristic — keyed by similarity to the current trace context.
+The middleware then renders the best matches into the system prompt for the next LLM call.

 from reasonblocks.types import ETrace